prep guide

 tips for success

-• Newborns are best photographed under 2 weeks of age.
+- Newborns are best photographed under 2 weeks of age, but I'm always willing to try photographing older newborns.

-• Bring a plain white onesie to use as a simple backup outfit, just in case the baby hates being wrapped up or naked.
+- Bring a plain white onesie to use as a simple backup outfit, just in case the baby hates being wrapped.

-• Feel free to snap a behind-the-scenes cell phone photo, but we do not allow any other cameras to be operated while we are there, including setups and breaks.
+- Feel free to snap a behind-the-scenes cell phone photo, but we do not allow any other digital cameras to be operated while we are there, including setups and breaks.

-• If you have any outfits or props you'd like included in the photos, please bring them and show me when you arrive, so I can mentally plan the flow of the session!
+- If you have any outfits or props you'd like included in the photos, please send me pics!
+I'd love to see them ahead of time, so I can mentally plan the flow of the session!